konapun/orbital-frame/packages/orbital-frame-core/README.md

 jobs that manually specify their own signal handlers.
 Attempts to send a signal to a job that doesn't handle that signal will result in a catchable error being thrown.
+  * **createSignalHandler** `Number pid` Create a signal handler for a process which will respond to signals by command PID.
+    * **onSignal** `Signal signal, Fn handler` Set up a function to be invoked upon signal.
+  * **send** `Number jobId, Signal signal` Send a signal to a job which has a signal handler installed.
+Throws an error if job cannot receive signal.

 #### Available Signals
   * **SIGINT** (signal number 1) - analogous to SIGINT in UNIX; a command implementing a handler for this signal should cleanup and halt immediately if possible